the-dext/TPLDataFlowDemo/README.md

 ## What does the project do?
 Each organisation is read in from the csv file line by line and put into the workflow input buffer where it waits to be procesed.

-The first stage of the pipeline filters out companies that are not in a list of "Cosmetics", "plastics", "Research Industry"
+The first stage of the pipeline filters out companies that are not in a list of `"Cosmetics", "plastics", "Research Industry"`

 Organisations that pass this stage will then be checked for a number of rules within the second stage.
 The rules are
-	Founded after 1985,
+	`Founded after 1985,`
-	Not within the United States of America
+	`Not within the United States of America`
-	Greater than 5,000 Employees
+	`Greater than 5,000 Employees`

-The final stage will output the selected organisations.
+The final stage will output the selected organisations and they will be will be printed to the console.

-No database is used in this demo, output will be to screen.